wallarm/terraform-provider-wallarm/docs/resources/rule_uploads.md

 `action` argument shares the available conditions which can be applied.
 The conditions are:

 * `type` - (optional) condition type.
 Can be: `equal`, `iequal`, `regex`, `absent`.
 Must be omitted for the `instance` parameter in `point`.
-  For more details, see the offical [Wallarm documentation](https://docs.wallarm.com/user-guides/rules/add-rule/#condition-types)
+  For more details, see the official [Wallarm documentation](https://docs.wallarm.com/user-guides/rules/add-rule/#condition-types)
   Example:
   `type = "absent"`
 * `value` - (optional) value of the parameter to match with.
 Must be omitted for the `instance` parameter in `point` or if `type` is `absent`.